 This term defines how much air resistance your car faces while moving.
 The lower the drag coefficient number, the less air resistance your car has.
 This has definite implications for fuel economy.
 Lower numbers are better for both your wallet and the environment.

+Probably one of the most overused auto terms around today.
 A transmission gear with a ratio below 1:1, which improves fuel economy by reducing engine revolutions per minute at highway speeds.
 On a five-speed manual transmission, the fourth and fifth gears are overdrive.
 On a four-speed automatic transmission, the fourth gear is overdrive.
 When an overdrive gear set is engaged, the output shaft turns at a higher rate than the input shaft, reducing engine revolutions at cruising or highway speeds.

 Four on the Floor